Watch the webinar now:

 Importance for buyers:

-• Cost control: By taking CO₂ costs into account in procurement decisions, buyers can better control the total cost of goods.
+• Cost control: By factoring CO₂ costs into procurement costs, buyers can better control the total cost of goods.

-• Transparency and traceability: Clear documentation of CO₂ emissions and the certificates acquired improves transparency in the supply chain.
+• Transparency and traceability: Clear documentation of CO₂ emissions and the certificates acquired improves transparency in supply chain resilience.

 • Legal certainty: Compliance with CBAM regulations minimizes legal risks and potential fines.